By Paul d'Anjou, Twitch growth expert

 Common pitfalls

-⚠️ Mass-uploading 20 LSF-style compilations a day = near-guaranteed shadowban.
+Mass-uploading 20 LSF-style compilations a day is a near-guaranteed shadowban.
 TikTok detects spam and duplicate-content patterns.
-Stick to 1–3 well-transformed clips per day rather than a raw dump.
+Stick to 1 to 3 well-transformed clips per day rather than a raw dump.

-This is the method for streamers who are starting out or clipping occasionally.
+This is the method for streamers starting out or clipping occasionally.

 - Open your clip on